barryCFlynn/Luxe_TimePieces/README.md

 <img src="assets\images\README-images\hero_slide3_readme.webp" alt="Description" width="300" height="200">

 ## Challenges

-* I really wanted to have an animated slide show to grab the attention of the user.
+ I really wanted to have an animated slide show to grab the attention of the user.
 I tried using only CSS and HTML to manage it but I could not get it to work.
 So I resorted to using Chat GPT and JavaScript to pull it off.
+The images were all found on Unsplash (See Credits).

 ## Testing